-Number of hours of sleep each night Number of hours of grooming per day Number of hours for meals/snacks per day Travel time to and from campus (time X days) Number of hours per week for regular activities X Number of hours of class per week Number of hours of work per week Number of hours per day socialising Number of hours of TV, laptop, social media, etc.
+Number of hours of sleep each night Number of hours of grooming per day Number of hours for meals/snacks per day Travel time to and from campus (time X days) Number of hours per week for regular activities Number of hours of class per week Number of hours of work per week Number of hours per day socialising Number of hours of TV, laptop, social media, etc. Other Your total (add all of the above) Now you can calculate how many hours you have left: 168 (hours in a week) (minus) (Your total) Estimated time Now you can left to study per week manage this time more effectively!

-Other

-Your total (add all of the above)

-Now you can calculate how many hours you have left:

-Estimated time left to study per week